awaiyuki/ski/README.md

   Returns the set of free variables in the given term.

 * `translate(term)`
-  Translates an arbitrary lambda expression into an expression composed of S, K, and I combinators.
+  Translates the given lambda expression `term` into an expression composed of S, K, and I combinators.

 * `print_lam_expr(expr)`
   Prints the lambda expression constructed in internal representation in a human-readable format.